 Free USPS boxes can be ordered on the USPS site in packs of 10 or 25.
 Delivery is free.

 You will have to purchase Forever Prepaid Flat Rate boxes, however.
 They are available in three sizes and can be ordered on the USPS site.
 The minimum order quantity is 5.
 Here are prices for each USPS Forever Prepaid Flat Rate box size:

 - Medium: $15.50

 For more tips on free boxes for shipping, check out this guide to free packaging.

 How to Get The Cheapest USPS Shipping

-Shipping with USPS brings a lot of considerations – which USPS boxes to use, which service to pick, and the total cost after all is said and done.
+Shipping with USPS brings a lot of considerations – which USPS boxes to use, which service to pick, and the total cost, after all, is said and done.

 You can skip over all this research with the Easyship Free Shipping Rate Calculator.
 All you need to do is enter your shipment weight and delivery destination to see real-time accurate rates for all the cheapest shipping services available, including USPS.

-Here’s the rate quotes for shipping a 2-pound package from New York, NY to Denver, CO.
+Here are the rate quotes for shipping a 2-pound package from New York, NY to Denver, CO.

 The cheapest option for our needs is USPS Priority Mail at $9.14.
 How much easier is this than scouring the USPS site for rates, getting a quote, then doing the same at FedEx, DHL, UPS, etc?